- This event has passed.

 Wetskills Foundation is inviting students (Bachelor, Master and PhD) and Young Professionals from universities and organisations worldwide with a passion for Water & Sustainability, to join the first (combined) CaseBooster programme (period: 8 February onwards).
 You might use this in your study and ask your university for credit points!
 Join and register at the right of this page.

-Application (online) and first selection deadline (extended) for local and international participants: 31 January 2021.
-There is a first come, first served basis.
-After this deadline, every week a selection of the new applications will be made untill the program is full.
+Application (online) and first selection deadline (extended) for local and international participants was 31 January 2021.
+There is a first come, first served basis: every week a selection of the new applications will be made untill the program is full.

 Any student (Bachelor, Master or PhD) or Young Professional from Europe and beyond with a passion for water & sustainability and intercultural teamwork.

 How can I apply?

 Prepare a motivation letter and resume, click the botton on the right, fill out the online application form and submit it.

 The Wetskills organization will make a final selection among applications received, based on quality of motivation & resume.
 The organisation will also consider a good diversity of the whole group (incl. backgrounds, local/international, gender balance, etc.).